 Autopsy brain tissue should be sent half fixed (in 10% buffered formalin for 2 weeks) and half frozen in a -80°C freezer (or, lacking that, in a -20°C freezer).
 Do NOT treat whole brains in formic acid.

-Formic acid treatment can be completed by the NPSPSC if you are unable to perform this procedure.
-Cutting and sampling of fixed brains should be performed using BSL-2/BSL-3 precautions until the brain samples are treated with formic acid for 1 hour.
-If paraffin sections are submitted, please cut 1 section 5 micron thick (for H&E) and 3 sections 8 micron thick (for PrP IHC).
+Formic acid treatment will be completed by the NPSPSC.
+Cutting and sampling of fixed brains should be performed using BSL-2 precautions.
+If paraffin sections are submitted, please cut 1 section 5 microns thick (for H&E staining) and 3 sections 8 microns thick (for IHC staining).

 Each sample must be accompanied by a test request form.
-The form must be completed in its entirety to prevent significant delay of sample processing.
+The form must be completed in its entirety to prevent significant delays in sample processing.

-- The specimen MUST be labeled with the patient name.
+• The specimen MUST be labeled with the patient's name.

-- Fold bag at slit and orient lines onto corresponding lines.
+• Fold the bag at the slit and orient lines onto corresponding lines.

-- Place the Styrofoam into UN3373 approved cardboard box.
+4. Place the Styrofoam into an UN3373 approved cardboard box.
 Before closing the box, make sure a completed “Test Request Form” is included inside.

-**Please ensure that the document is completed in its entirety to prevent significant delay of sample processing**
+**Please ensure that the document is completed in its entirety to prevent significant delay in sample processing**

 Each sample must be accompanied by a test request form.
-The form must be completed in its entirety to prevent significant delay of sample processing.
+The form must be completed in its entirety to prevent significant delays in sample processing.

 Please note: When packaging both fixed and frozen autopsy tissue, the samples are to be placed in separate shipping containers.

-- The specimen MUST be labeled with the patient name.
+• The specimen MUST be labeled with the patient's name and date of birth.

-- Fold bag at slit and orient lines onto corresponding lines.
+• Fold the bag at the slit and orient lines onto corresponding lines.

-- Place the Styrofoam container into a UN3373 approved cardboard box.
+4. Place the Styrofoam container into a UN3373-approved cardboard box.
 Before closing the box, make sure a completed “Test Request Form” is included within the box.

-**Please ensure that the document is completed in its entirety to prevent significant delay of sample processing**.
+**Please ensure that the document is completed in its entirety to prevent significant delay in sample processing**.

 All Shipments Should Be Addressed To: